 Debian GNU/Hurd is an effort to port the Debian distribution to the Hurd.
 Around 75% of Debian packages can already be run under Debian GNU/Hurd, which makes it very usable.
 See the Status of the Debian port for more information.

-One noteable difference in this port, is that /etc/mtab -> /proc/mounts
+One notable difference in this port, is that /etc/mtab -> /proc/mounts

 QEMU Image